shashikiram/Loan-Approval-Prediction/README.md

-# Credit Risk Assessment Using Machine Learning
+# Loan Approval Prediction Using Machine Learning

 ## Overview
 This project focuses on building a machine learning–based system to assess the credit risk of customers using financial and demographic information.
 The goal is to support lending decisions by predicting the likelihood of default in a transparent and data-driven manner.